Richie Palacios Preview, Player Props: Cardinals vs. Reds

 Richie Palacios At The Plate

-- Palacios is batting .353 with two doubles, a home run and a walk.
+- Palacios has two doubles, a home run and a walk while batting .353.

-- Palacios has gotten at least one hit in 66.7% of his games this season (eight of 12), with at least two hits three times (25.0%).
+- Palacios has reached base via a hit in eight games this year (of 12 played), and had multiple hits in three of those games.

+- He has homered in one of 12 games, and in 2.8% of his plate appearances.

-- Palacios has driven in a run in four games this year (33.3%), including two games with multiple runs batted in.
+- In four games this year (33.3%), Palacios has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.